swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-32-serve-the-model-locally-with-bentoml.md

 ### Try out the prediction endpoint

-Here are some example you can use.
+Here are some examples you can use.

 !!! note